Joey Gallo Player Props: Twins vs. Blue Jays

-After going 0-for-0 in his most recent game, Joey Gallo and the Minnesota Twins take on the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 2:10 PM ET on Saturday.
+Joey Gallo, with a slugging percentage of .407 in his past 10 games -- including two home runs -- will be in action for the Minnesota Twins versus the Toronto Blue Jays, with Jose Berrios on the hill, May 28 at 2:10 PM ET.

-He reached base in both of his plate appearances in his last appearance against the Blue Jays.
+He is looking to get back on track after he struck out four times in his last game against the Blue Jays.

 Joey Gallo Game Info & Props vs. the Blue Jays